 What is Chronic Venous Insufficiency?

 Chronic Venous Insufficiency (CVI) often referred to as Venous Reflux Disease, Chronic Venous Disease (CVD), or Venous Stasis, is a condition of inadequate blood flow from the legs back to the heart.
 A combination of muscle activity and a series of one-way valves normally keep blood flowing upward from the lower extremities to the heart.
-With Venous Insufficiency, blood circulation is severely hampered, the valves become weak and ineffective allowing blood to pool in the lower legs.
+With CVI, blood circulation is severely hampered, the valves become weak and ineffective allowing blood to pool in the lower legs.

-CVI affects more than 30 million Americans which makes it ten times more prevalent than Peripheral Artery Disease.
+CVI affects more than 30 million Americans which makes it ten times more prevalent than Peripheral Artery Disease (PAD).
 Unfortunately, less than two million Americans get treated annually, most likely because Vein Disease is not usually lethal.
-The likelihood of death from Chronic Venous Insufficiency is extremely low but a decrease in quality of life caused by this condition is extremely high.
+The likelihood of death from Venous Insufficiency is extremely low but a decrease in quality of life caused by this condition is extremely high.
 CVI occurs in 17% of men and 40% of women in the United States.

 Symptoms of Venous Insufficiency